-HRB Policy #10 (Adopted 10/2001: Revised 2019) - Window Repair and Replacement should be retained and repaired whenever possible, and replacement frepair is not feasible, replacement of windows should be with in kind materials acceptable in accordance with the following:
+HRB Policy #10 (Adopted 10/2001: Revised 2019) - Window Repair and Replacement

 Original wood windows are important architectural features in any historic building.
 They are the "eyes" of the structure and they convey a sense of handcraftsmanship and detail that cannot be achieved with substitute materials.
-The Historic Review Board maintains that original windows
+The Historic Review Board-HRB maintains that original windows should be retained and repaired whenever possible, and repaired is not feasible, replacement of windows should be with in kind materials is acceptable in accordance with the following:

 - a.
-Replacement of windows on any structure listed on the National Register must be reviewed by the Historic Review Board. - b.
-Wood, aluminum clad wood, and fiberglass clad wood windows are permitted replacement windows on locally designated historic structures if they match the original window design.
-A different window type may be used (for example, casement in place of a picture window) as long as the appearance, including muntins, is the same.
+For structures listed individually on the National Register before February 1, 2017 that are also locally designated resources: Replacement of windows on any structure listed on the National Register-must be reviewed by the HRBHistoric Review Board. - b.
+For locally designated historic landmarks, designated structures in the McLoughlin District, and contributing structures in the Canemah National Register District, \(\frac{\pmu}{\pmu}\) wood, aluminum clad wood, and fiberglass clad wood windows are permitted replacement windows on locally designated historic structures if they match the original window design.
+A different window type may be used for egress purposes (for example, casement in place of a picture window) as long as the appearance, including muntins, is the same.
 It is the owner's responsibility to document the design of the original windows. - c.
-If a structure was originally built with aluminum or vinyl windows, vinyl replacement windows are permitted. - d. -Fiberglass and wood/plastic blended material windows are permitted on new and existing accessory structures, and on new and existing non-contributing structures in Canemah.
+If a structure was originally built with aluminum or vinyl windows, vinyl replacement windows are permitted.
+The owner shall provide evidence of the original window material.

-- e.
+- d.
+On new and existing accessory structures, and on new and existing non-contributing struc - tures in Canemah National Register District, Ffiberglass and wood/plastic blended material windows are permitted on new and existing accessory structures, and on new and existing non-contributing structures in Canemah. - e.
 Interior window grids are not permitted. - f.
 Replacement windows should match dimensions of original window stiles, rails, and sill depth as closely as possible. - g.
 Any proposal that does not meet these policies may be reviewed by the Board.
-The applicant shall provide a determination of the window's architectural significance and condition to assist the Historic Review Board to determine the repair and replacement options for the property.
+The applicant shall provide a determination of the window's architectural significance and condition to assist the HRB Historic Review Board to determine the repair and replacement options for the property.